Video games in the Netherlands: Netherlands in video games

-The Netherlands is not often used as a setting for video games, other than certain Dutch games such as A2 Racer and Efteling Tycoon.
+The Netherlands is not often used as a setting for video games, other than certain Dutch games such as A2 Racer, AmsterDoom (NL wiki) and Efteling Tycoon.
 Amsterdam, the capital of the Netherlands, was planned to be a featured city in The Getaway 3, before its development was cancelled.
 The first internationally successful game to use the Netherlands as a setting is Hitman: Codename 47, which has a level set in Rotterdam.
 Resistance: Retribution also featured a level in Rotterdam.
 During World War II, the Netherlands was the location of Operation Market Garden, a much-used setting for World War II games.
 The game Brothers in Arms: Hell's Highway focusses entirely on Operation Market Garden and accurately depicts the Dutch towns and landscape along the operation's route.

 In games such as the FIFA football games and Olympic video games, teams or players from the Netherlands are featured.
 The TT Circuit Assen is by fans considered "The Cathedral" of motorcycling, with the Dutch TT being one of the biggest events in motorbike racing.
 As such, the track is featured in many of the motorcycling racing games.
 Circuit Park Zandvoort is a Formula One racing track.
 The track has been featured in its old Formula One-layout in the game Grand Prix Legends, and more recently in its current layout in TOCA Race Driver, TOCA Race Driver 2, Race 07 and rFactor 2.

 Recently Mario Kart Tour added an Amsterdam tour track to its roster.